 This database can contain information on employees' skills, qualifications, and experience.
 This information can then be used to make better decisions about staffing and training.

 Additionally, IT can be used to create and manage employee records.
 These records can include things like performance reviews, absences, and salary history.
 Having all of this information readily available can help HR professionals make more informed decisions about their workforce.

 Ultimately, incorporating IT alignment into HR processes can help businesses run more smoothly and efficiently.
 By automating and streamlining HR tasks, businesses can free up time and resources that can be better spent elsewhere.
 Additionally, having access to accurate and up-to-date employee data can help businesses make better decisions about their workforce.

 The Role of IT Alignment in HR

-How does IT integrate into a business's entire HR management strategy, beyond just providing computers for HR professionals to use for work?
-We've outlined a few use scenarios to demonstrate how incorporating IT into HR processes can increase efficiency.
+How does IT alignment integrate into a business's entire HR management strategy, beyond just providing computers for HR professionals to use for work?
+We've outlined a few use scenarios to demonstrate how incorporating IT alignment into HR processes can increase efficiency.

 Corporate job opportunities draw an average of 250 applicants, per a Glassdoor survey.

 While sourcing experts put in a lot of effort to give each candidate a fair evaluation, it may be challenging, especially when you're a one-person team.